minio/docs/source/reference/minio-mc/mc-batch-start.rst

 .. mc-cmd:: TARGET
    :required:

-   The :ref:`alias <alias>` and bucket on the MinIO deployment to which to add the object lifecycle management rule.
+   The :ref:`alias <alias>` on which to start the batch job.
+   You must have the :policy:`admin:StartBatchJob` permission on the deployment to start jobs.

    For example:

    .. code-block:: none

-      mc batch start myminio/mydata replicate.yaml
+      mc batch start myminio replicate.yaml

-   You can use just an alias without specifying a bucket to perform the job at the deployment's root.

 .. mc-cmd:: JOBFILE
    :required: